compositionalenterprises/ansible-collection-compositionalenterprises.ourcompose/README.md

 - [pull](https://docs.ansible.com/ansible/latest/modules/docker_compose_module.html#parameter-pull)
 - [state](https://docs.ansible.com/ansible/latest/modules/docker_compose_module.html#parameter-state)

-There are two others that are specific to this role:
+There are two others that are specific to this collection:

 - `version`: The container image tag version to pull
 - `storage`: Whether this should go under `local` or `remote` storage.
 Note that `remote` storage is simply a directly under `/srv` that is meant to be mounted to an external volume of some kind, but is otherwise functionally the same as `local`.